Jojox110/Obsidian-Notes/JavaScript/Classes.md

 ```

 The name variable is a class field, which you can only use in the class.
 It does not put it into the class prototype and you can use more complex expressions in the class field like a prompt for example

+Pros and Cons of using classes:

+Pros:

+- Easier syntax if you are used to OOP
+- An extra options for object creation

+Cons:

+- Bad for functional progrtamming - but classes can be ignored if that's the goal
+- Not the same as other languages like Java, which uses classes a lot more